abdullah-9211/Sports-Guild-Management-System/README.md

 - Teammates can view announcements, meetings and fixture dates and venues which their captain added.
 - Teammates can view their attendance percentage as well.

 All these users have their own dashboards containing their operations which they can perform.
-Users are divided according to their seniority and sports which they play.
+Users are divided according to their seniority and sports which they play with every username having their own username and password.